phoenixframework/phoenix_live_view/guides/client/dom-patching.md

 When the client receives new messages, it now knows to append to the old content rather than replace it.

+You can also update the direction of messages.
+Suppose there is an edit to a message that is being sent to your LiveView like this:

+    def handle_info({:update_message, message}, socket) do
+      {:noreply, update(socket, :messages, fn messages -> [message | messages] end)}
+    end

+You can add it to the list like you do with new messages.
+LiveView is aware that this message was rendered on the client, even though the message itself is discarded on the server after it is rendered.

+LiveView uses DOM ids to check if a message is rendered before or not.
+If an id is rendered before, the DOM element is updated rather than appending or prepending a new node.
+Also, the order of elements is not changed.
+You can use it to show edited messages, show likes, or anything that would require an update to a rendered message.

 ## Pitfall: temporary assigns to reset or control UI state

 Temporary assigns are useful when you want to render some data and